abraia/abraia-nodejs/README.md

 abraia.fromFile('images/lion.jpg').toFile('images/optimized.jpg')
 ```

-This significantly reduces the JPEG image file size from 470kB to 264kB
+For instance, the previous code significantly reduces the JPEG image file size
-using our content-aware compression algorithm.
+from 470kB to 264kB using our content-aware compression algorithm.

 You can also optimize PNG, GIF and WebP images, or convert them from one format
 to another just changing the file name extension.